 **click to enlarge**

-This example shows a perfect overview of a web analytics report.
+This data analysis report template shows a perfect overview of a web analytics report.
 It quickly shows the total amount of visits, average session duration, bounce rate, page views, and the total goal conversion rate.
-Based on this data, a marketing department can quickly grasp into their analytics and conclude whether to make changes into their strategy or make an additional decision for a specific campaign.
+Based on this data, a marketing department can quickly grasp into their analytics and conclude whether to make changes to their strategy or make an additional decision for a specific campaign.
 Monitoring traffic sources can easily define where to invest more or less, and the systematization of top campaigns, channels, and conversions can easily provide evidence of historical data based on the last year’s performance, or weekly analysis of trends.
-This kind of analytical reporting can bring time-consuming writing and exporting documents into the pains of the past, since the dynamics of digital reports have gone into the future of digital data and age.
+This kind of marketing dashboard can bring time-consuming writing and exporting documents into the pains of the past since the dynamics of digital reports have gone into the future of digital data and age.

 4. Finance: We should reduce the operating expenses ratio.
 How to do it?